wp-plugins/si-contact-form/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.1.3 =
+- (29 Aug 2009) Added this script to be used to test if your PHP installation will support the CAPTCHA:
+Open this URL in your web browser to run the test:
+`/wp-content/plugins/si-contact-form/captcha-secureimage/secureimage_test.php`

 = 1.1.2 =
 - (28 Aug 2009) Updated Turkish language (tr_TR) - Translated by [Tolga](http://www.tapcalap.com/)